realabdulkhaliq/mastering-numpy-hands-on-examples/README.md

 NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.

 The array object in NumPy is called `ndarray`, it provides a lot of supporting functions that make working with ndarray very easy.

+NumPy arrays are stored at one continuous place in memory unlike lists, so processes can access and manipulate them very efficiently.

+This behavior is called locality of reference in computer science.